vsaliievaa/Workaround-UX-improvements/README.md

 During this stage, I analysed Workaround and two other resume generation websites, conducted usability testing and heuristics audit.
 This section includes the following deliverables:
 1. Results of moderated usability testing for three websites.
 2. Heuristics audit.
-3. A table with calculations of time to completion for key tasks.
-4. Analysis of Hotjar session recordings for Workaround.
+3. Analysis of Hotjar session recordings for Workaround.

 ### Definition

 At this stage, I defined two personas of Workaround users and created a customer journey map for the primary persona.
+I have also calculated the time to completion for key tasks using the KLM-GOMS model.

 ### Ideation

 Based on personas and initial usability research, I constructed a backlog of features and development requirements to solve the identified issues and prioritized with the help of the impact-effort matrix.
-This folder also contains the sketches of the interface.
+This folder also contains the sketches of the interface and two versions of the user flow diagrams.

 ### Prototyping